mezo-research/frdc-snapper-tools/README.md

 ## Recreational Fishing Effort Survey
-Fisheries Victoria are currently engaged in a monitoring program for the recreational snapper fishery, using video cameras at the five major boat ramps in Port Phillip Bay.
+Fisheries Victoria are currently engaged in a monitoring program for recreational snapper fishery, using video cameras at the five major boat ramps in Port Phillip Bay.
 The cameras are currently collecting an image every minute, which will translate to approximately 1 million images by mid 2015.
 As comprehensive human analysis of all the images is infeasible, a subsampling methodology will be required.

 Fisheries Victoria will engage Mezo Research to develop a technique for sampling the image data from the cameras.
 Mezo Research will have access to the raw data in a SQL database (or similar).
 Key questions include: